arcteggzz/tribeSquare-task-manager/README.md

-# SLS PUBLIC WEB APPLICATION FRONTEND

-This is the main application for the public domain for Sunday League Soccer.
-The repository is for only the public functionalities and is mainly information based.
+This is the repository for the TribeSquare Interview for the Frontend Developer Role.

 ## WEBSITE URL